Wildlife Care

 A fawn hit by a car

-Fawn under anesthesia
+Fawn hit by car, under anesthesia

 Under anesthesia.

-Operating on tibia
+Operating on fawn's broken tibia

 Pinning the bone.